Dr. Mohamed Omar

 Industry Focus: Aerospace Electrification; Electrified Traction Systems

-Mohamed Omar received his B.Sc. in electrical engineering in 2011, from Benha University, Egypt.
-After his bachelor’s degree, he worked as Assistant Researcher at the Electronics Research Institute (ERI), Egypt.
-At ERI, his primary responsibility was to apply artificial intelligence to control grid-connected PV systems.
+Mohamed Omar received his B.Sc. in electrical engineering from Benha University, Egypt, in 2011.
+After graduation, he worked as an assistant researcher at the Electronics Research Institute (ERI), where he applied artificial intelligence to control grid-connected PV systems.
 He earned his master’s degree in electrical engineering from Cairo University, Egypt, in 2017.
-From 2017 to 2020, he gathered experience designing PV plants by working in MADKOUR as an R&D engineer.
+From 2017 to 2020, he gained experience designing PV plants while working at MADKOUR as an R&D engineer.
+Since 2020, Mohamed has been part of Dr. Ali Emadi’s research team at the McMaster Automotive Resource Centre (MARC) at McMaster University in Hamilton, Ontario, where he is pursuing his Ph.D.
+His research focuses on using machine learning algorithms for geometrical design optimization of electric machines.
+He is also developing and experimentally testing solid-state power controllers (SSPCs) for aerospace applications.

 Full Profile